 Windfall Tornado

-Windfall Tornado a very good value elemental because keep in mind that when you sell him you will Discover an Elemental.
+Windfall Tornado a very good value elemental because keep in mind that when you sell him, you will discover an Elemental.
 The most important part here is that you will “Discover” it, so you can get a crucial Elemental if you’re a tier 5 or tier 6 that can be a game changer for only 2 gold (and also gain a few stats on it).

 Tavern Tier 5 Elemental Minions